panther-labs/panther-cli/README.md

 Releases for the tool will be automated using [goreleaser][7].

-## `panther-cloud-connected-setup`
+## Overview: `panther-cloud-connected-setup`

 The `panther-cloud-connected-setup` tool automates the initial provisioning steps for Snowflake and AWS for new Cloud Connected Deployments.
 Specifically, it automates many of the steps outlined [here][2], as follows:

-- create a new Snowflake account within a Snowflake organization
+- (**optional**) create a new Snowflake account within a Snowflake organization
 - deploy the AWS IAM role `PantherDeploymentRole` to the target AWS account
 - deploy the Pre-Deployment Tooling to the target AWS account
 - execute the `PantherReadinessCheck` Pre-Deployment Tool
-- execute the `PantherSnowflakeCredentialBootstrap` Pre-Deployment Tool
+- validate Snowflake account credentials for connectivity
 - register for SSL certificates for the following subdomains based on your provided root domain:
   - `<desired panther subdomain>.yourdomain.com`
   - `*.<desired panther subdomain>.yourdomain.com`